-Thanks for celebrating with us at the 28th Annual Passport to Dry Creek Valley!
-This year’s event has passed.
+Join us at the 29th Annual Passport to Dry Creek Valley!

 Over one unforgettable weekend in April you’ll experience:

 – – A not-to-miss Friday night soiree ft. exclusive wines, local chefs, live music and more!

 – – A series of winemaker & vineyard lunches